MrZoroK/movie_app/README.md

 3. SETUP:
     - Install flutter, use stable channel
-    - At the first time, run "flutter pub run build_runner build" => This will generate JsonSerializable models => Also run when you have any change of model structures
+    - At the first time, run "flutter pub run build_runner build" -> This will generate JsonSerializable models -> Also need to run when have any change of model structures

 4. DESIGN PATTERNS:
     - Use Bloc: to architect the project.
 The diagram should look like: